Written by: Kirsty Wild, 06 October 2017

 Moreover, a gross salary allows the employer to control their costs.
 It incorporates tax no matter how much this might be.
 If an employer commits to a net salary they are writing a blank cheque for tax and if their employee has unpaid tax from the past, or a student loan, or for any number of reasons has a non-standard tax code, then hiring a nanny could end up much more expensive than anticipated.

-The danger is, if a net salary is agreed it could easily turn out to be too expensive and the nanny could find herself out of a job, while the employer has to re-think their childcare options.
+If a net salary is agreed it could easily turn out to be too expensive and the nanny could find herself out of a job, while the employer has to re-think their childcare options.

 Overview of our Services